gvenzl/Oracle-JSONInTheDatabase/examples/StoreAndRetrieve/nodejs/README.md

 ## cleanup.sql
 Cleans the environment up.
 This cleanup script assumes that you have used a pluggable database (PDB) for the example.
 If you do not have used a PDB for the example you have to remove the approprite commands as commented within the file itself.
 ## loadData.js
-This script generates and stores random JSON documents in an endless loop.
+This script generates and stores random JSON documents in an endless loop which a pause of 2 seconds between inserts.
 ## retrieveData.js
 This script retrieves certain attributes from all JSON documents stored.